Run a highly available SharePoint Server 2016 farm in Azure

 The gateway subnet must be named GatewaySubnet.
 Assign the gateway subnet address space from the last part of the virtual network address space.
 For more information, see Connect an on-premises network to Azure using a VPN gateway.

-Based on Standard DSv2 virtual machine sizes, this architecture requires a minimum of 38 cores:
+This architecture requires a minimum of 44 cores:

 - 8 SharePoint servers on Standard_DS3_v2 (4 cores each) = 32 cores